SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 # Exercise 2.2 - Familiarize yourself with the Integration & Exception Monitoring overview page

-The overview page offers a central view that shows the status of integration scenarios and services in scope.
-It provides a first indicator where faulty messages or in case of Cloud Integration deployment exceptions of integration artifacts occurred.
-In this exercise, you will get insights of the used color-coding and the functionalities this page is offering. *All these steps are optional and only for your information.*
+The overview page offers a **central view** that shows the status of integration scenarios and services that are in scope.
+It provides a first indicator where faulty messages or in case of Cloud Integration deployment exceptions occurred.
+In this exercise, you will get insights of the used color-coding and the functionalities this page is offering.

+*All these steps are optional and only for your information.* You may jump directly to [Exercise 2.3](/exercises/ex2/ex23/)

 >
+> **The below screenshots you can't see in our TechEd IN280 SAP Cloud ALM tenant.
+They are captured from another demo tenant but provides you an idea how an IT landscape is reflected in SAP Cloud ALM**
+>

-> *Note*: Each card in the overview page represents a **service** or a **business scenario**.
+**Note:** Each card in the overview page represents a **service** or a **business scenario**.
 The left-side color reflects the overall status for the selected time.
-> You may identify the scenarios by the boxes of the involved services
-> The screenshot below is taken from a demo tenant and shows an extended view covering a mix of business services and cloud services partically out of scope for the IN280 hands-on. <br>
+You may identify the scenarios by the boxes of the involved services The screenshot below is taken from a demo tenant and shows an extended view covering a mix of business services and cloud services partically out of scope for the IN280 hands-on. <br>
->

 We are focusing on the card of the business scenario *ExternalWorkforce*.
-You may try it out with Cloud Integration service you are managing.
+You may try it out with one of the Cloud Integration service you have in your scope

 <br>![](/exercises/ex2/images/IMOverviewpageDetails.png)